Nikon D2Xs Comparison Review

 Nikon embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your D2Xs has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your D2Xs has taken up to now by uploading a recent image to the free online shutter count finder app.

 What is the fastest shutter speed that can be used with flash?